LayintonDev/airdrop/README.md

 ### Prerequisites

-Ensure you have the following installed:
+Make sure you have the following installed:
 - Node.js
 - Hardhat